aarongorka/aarongorka-com/content/blog/cms-project.md

 We achieved the cron cleanup reasonably well; this sufficed for I think 95% of scenarios.
 Webhooks would have been nice for the immediate cleanup on branch deletion but we never had the manpower to justify the implementation.

 More significantly, we never did get around to implementing automated _AMI_ cleanup.
 The complexity for this lies in figuring out _what AMIs are currently in-use_, which essentially necessitates scanning every account that might use the AMI.
 Looking around, I see no good OSS solutions for this either.
-I wonder, why has nobody found the time to release their solution for this problem?

 # General Resilience